 7.2.4 The general minimum entrance requirement for an Undergraduate Degree is usually one of the following:

 - At least three SQA Highers at grade C or above.
-Most degrees also require passes in Maths and English at Standard Grade/Int2/ National 5 at grade C or above;
+Most degrees also a require a fourth Higher plus require passes in Maths and English at Standard Grade/Int2/ National 5 at grade C or above; We do not consider Higher’s achieved at grade D or below.

 - At least two full A Levels at grade D or above.
-Most degrees also require passes in Maths and English at CGSE at grade C/ 4, or above;
+Most degrees also require a third A Level plus passes in Maths and English at CGSE at grade C/ 4, or above; We do not consider A Level’s achieved at grade E or below.

 - Pass in the International Baccalaureate Diploma